My authored CTF challenges sources and official writeups

 Author stylesheets are the most common type of stylesheet; these are the styles written by web developers. […] The author, or web developer, defines the styles for the document using one or more linked or imported stylesheets, <style> blocks, and inline styles defined with the style attribute.
 These author styles define the look and feel of the website — its theme.

-Basically common known CSS styles applied by web pages.
+Basically commonly known CSS styles applied by web pages.
 So what are “User stylesheets” about then?

 In most browsers, the user (or reader) of the website can choose to override styles using a custom user stylesheet designed to tailor the experience to the user’s wishes.
 Depending on the user agent, user styles can be configured directly or added via browser extensions.